xiaomi7732/SetupSQLExpressInContainer/Readme.md

    * `-S localhost,1434` the server address is `localhost`, port of `1434`, the separator is a comma(`,`), not a semi-colon(`;`).

    > Note
+   Different than the sqlcmd inside the container, I am using ODBC version 17 here on my localbox.
 Newer versions of sqlcmd (in mssql-tools18) are secure by default.
 If using version 18 or higher, you need to add the `No` option to sqlcmd to specify that encryption is optional, not mandatory.

 ## Configuring the SQL Server Container